Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Results

 Interestingly, many of the earlier studies, trying to find the static correlation length for an 80:20 KALJ system, worked with LFS, like the 11A structure obtained from TCC \cite{Malins2013JCP}, which is also the ⟨0,2,8⟩ Voronoï polyhedra \cite{Coslovich2011}.
 This structure was found to be long lived, thus contributing to the slow dynamics \cite{Royall2014,Coslovich2011}.
 Here we plot the distribution of the SOP of particles in the 11A structure obtained via TCC \cite{Malins2013JCP} along with the distribution of the SOP of all the particles in Fig.\ref{fig:tcc_overlap}(a).
 We find that the SOP values of the 11A particles are shifted towards a higher caging potential, suggesting that these particles are indeed in a deeper caging potential.
 However, the distribution is also quite wide, which implies that, unlike proper crystals, the local arrangements of the particles in the 11A structure vary over a wide range.
-We plot the overlap function of the particles which are in the 11A structure along with the overlap function of all the particles in Fig.\ref{fig:tcc_overlap}(b).
+We plot the overlap function of the particles that are in the 11A structure, along with the overlap function of all the particles in Fig.\ref{fig:tcc_overlap}(b).
 We find that, indeed, the particles belonging to the 11A structure are slower compared to the average dynamics.
 Note that at $T=0.45$ on average, there are about $12.5\%$ particles in the 11A structure.
 For a system of 16,000 particles, this comes to about 2000 particles.
-So we calculate the overlap function for the 2000 hardest particles and plot it in Fig.\ref{fig:tcc_overlap}(b).
+So we calculate the overlap function for the 2000 particles which have the deepest caging potential and plot it in Fig.\ref{fig:tcc_overlap}(b).
 We find that they are marginally slower than the 11A particles.
-Thus, we show that our SOP can also identify slow moving particles.
-Our study reveals that the failure of the earlier studies in obtaining the growing static lengthscale in the 80:20 KALJ system is due to two possible reasons.
-The first is that the required coarse-graining to take care of the medium range order was not done, and the second is that many studies focused on LFS structures, which for this system is centred around the B particles that we know do not show much growth.
+Thus, we show that our SOP can also identify slow moving particles, and like the recently observed anticorrelation between the LFS and the excitations, there will be an anticorrelation between the particle in the deepest minima and the excitations \cite{Royall_excitations_2025}.\\